Sai-daemon/Quickswitch/README.md

 - Zero configuration needed
 - No toolbar clutter as the button is in the right click menu
 - Works with your existing save files
-- Should work with any mod that uses @PART for their parts in their code
+- Should work with any mod that uses @ PART for their parts in their code

 ## Requirements